You want smart political talk without the meltdowns?

 He needs them for his teeth.

-Uh, you know, uh KJP, she's a stupid person.
+You know, KJP, she's a stupid person.

 AOC, she's a stupid person.

-Hunter's on the naughty list too.
+Hunter's on the naughty list, too.

-Uh, we're gonna give him some Parmesan cheese.
+We're going to give him some Parmesan cheese.

 He wore the face paint.

-We also have Joe Pags, you're on the nice list.
+We also have Joe Pags.

 I have to say that.

-Uh Javier Millie, because he did MAGA.
+Javier Milly, because he did MAGA.

 Make Argentina great again.